-We have adopted a number of corporate governance practices to promote and enhance the Board's independent leadership, accountability and oversight:
+We have adopted a number of corporate governance practices to promote and enhance the Board's independent leadership, accountability, and oversight:

-• Leadership Structure.
+- Leadership Structure.
 We have an independent Chairman of the Board, separate from our Chief Executive Officer.
-No member of our management serves on the Board.

-- Executive Sessions.
+No member of our management serves on the Board. - Executive Sessions.
 At each Board meeting, our directors meet without the Chief Executive Officer or any other members of management present to discuss issues important to Kraft Heinz, including any matters regarding management. - Special Meetings of the Board.
-Our Amended and Restated By-Laws (the "By-Laws") allow the Chairman, the Vice Chairman, along with two other directors, or the majority of the directors then in office to call special meetings of the Board. - Annual Performance Evaluation.
-The Governance Committee develops and oversees an annual evaluation process for the Board. - Special Meetings of Stockholders.
+Our Amended and Restated By-Laws (the "By-Laws") allow the Chief Executive Officer, the Chairman, or a majority of directors then in office, or the Vice Chairman or the chair of any committee with the support of at least two other directors, to call special meetings of the Board. - Annual Performance Evaluation.
+The Governance Committee develops and oversees an annual evaluation process for the Board.

+- Special Meetings of Stockholders.
 Our By-Laws allow stockholders of record of at least 20% of the voting power of our outstanding stock to call a special meeting of stockholders. - Stockholder Action by Written Consent.
 Our Second Amended and Restated Certificate of Incorporation (the "Certificate of Incorporation") allows stockholder action by written consent if such consent is signed by stockholders holding not less than the minimum number of shares necessary to authorize such action at a meeting at which all shares of capital stock entitled to vote thereon were present and voted. - Majority Voting in Director Elections.
 Our By-Laws provide that in uncontested elections, director nominees must be elected by a majority of the votes cast.